Aldolase is a protein (called an enzyme) that helps break down certain sugars to produce energy. It is found in high amount in muscle tissue.

 This test is done to diagnose or monitor muscle or liver damage.

-A typical reference range is 1.0 to 7.5 units per liter.
-There are slight differences between men and women.
+Normal results range between 1.0 to 7.5 units per liter.
+There is a slight difference between men and women.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 Brancaccio P, Lippi G, Maffulli N. Biochemical markers of muscular damage.
 Clin Chem Lab Med.
 2010;48:757-67.